-The 2016-17 Knox City Council Budget was adopted at the Ordinary Meeting of Council held on 28 June 2016.
+The Proposed 2016-17 Knox City Council budget is scheduled to be adopted at the Ordinary Meeting of Council to be held on 28 June 2016.

 The 2016-17 Council budget forms an integral part of Council's overall strategic planning framework and endeavours to resource the directions that have been established in the Knox Vision and the City Plan 2013-17 (incorporating the Council Plan).
 Council has established its four-year strategic direction in the City Plan and has developed actions to implement these directions which flow directly through to this budget.